cartesi/experiments/src/pages/p2pix.md

 The protocol requires the token seller to accept some public key as being responsible for signing valid transactions.
 Ideally, central banks should be providing the payer with a signed message attesting to the successful fiat transfer.
 This may come true in Brazil with new PIX APIs or in the design of CBDCs.

-Currently what’s achievable with the current central bank infrastructure is to use Cartesi Rollups to effortlessly read and validate a signed JSON message inside the dApp.
+Currently what’s achievable with the current central bank infrastructure is to use Cartesi Rollups to effortlessly read and validate a signed JSON message inside the DApp.
 This format, which is not normally suited for smart contracts, can be handled efficiently by the Cartesi Virtual Machine.
 Accepting such formats is useful as trusted fiat authorities (central banks, financial institutions) may not provide confirmations in a format naturally suited for smart contracts.

 ### Solidity smart contract: